Looking for effective profesional icebreakers? Popl is here to help.

 If you’re at a professional networking event it’s certainly not unusual to ask anyone you’re talking to about what they think the coming year will bring as far as economic climate.
 “Do you think we’re going into a recession?”
 “How do things look in your industry?”
 Questions like this can work very well to get new connections talking.

 There’s nothing wrong with being a fifth wheel when you’re at a networking event.
 In fact, it sometimes quite necessary to be able to walk up to a group and engage.
 The good news is that at networking events groups are much more accepting of such interactions.
-Simply walk up to any group that looks engaging and ask “mind if I join.”
+One of the easist professional Icebreakers is to simply walk up to any group that looks engaging and ask “mind if I join.”
 The key then, is to LISTEN.
 Don’t assume that because you just entered the conversation it means you must immediately start talking.
 Be calm.
 Listen genuinely, and if you’re in the right place it will become obvious when your “opening” is.
 If this opening never occurs, then it never occurs - no big deal.
 Just smile and move on.

 A genuine compliment will generally be received and appreciated.
 If someone is wearing a unique pair of shoes or jewelry, for instance, this is a great place to start.
 You can try something like “Those shoes look great on you.”
 Or “Unique bracelet, I love it.”